Based on a true story

 Technician: Ah, dude, I’m sorry, but the motherboard was damaged in shipping.
 Fun fact, we see like up to 1/3 of the refurbished motherboard replacements damaged in shipping by the time they reach a technician.
 So… this may not fix the problem, and we highly recommend you send it into the Depot, even though you paid an extra $300 (+25%) for NBD on-site service…

 Support: Ok, dude!
 The motherboard is all set now after the technician installed another refurbished one!!!
 Phew!!!
 You should be able to get back to work on this hog!

 User: But, wait, what the heck???
 The touchpad is acting funky on this machine; it’s not clicking on one of the buttons.
 Also, it looks like one of your screws is missing, so the case is opening slightly.
 Why are these wires showing near the hinges?
 What gives man?

 Support: It looks like the technician may have had some issues assembling the machine.
 We’ll send a technician back to assemble the machine for you properly.
 These are non-Dell employee contractors who service multiple companies.
 Sorry, they’ll do things like always call you instead of the user, blow off your appointments because they have over a dozen per-day, not wire things up properly in a rush.
 Be ready for anything!

 User: Ok, dude, thanks.
 It looks like I’m finally ready to go!
 But, wait, something’s up with my 5Ghz Wireless.
 I can’t seem to stay online; it keeps disconnecting.
 Support says they can’t use the remote agents due to the instability issues.
 My laptop doesn’t have a ethernet post to use as a backup.
 What am I going to do?

 Support: Wait, one sec, it looks like you’re on the 10.70.0 version of the intel driver out of the box.
 That one has a known version where Wireless networks don’t work at all.
-Since this machine does not have a network card, you’ll have to load it using a USB stick that has the new driver to get this newly updated fix on the device.
+Since this machine does not have a network card, you’ll have to load it using a USB stick with the new driver to get this newly updated fix on the device.
 No big deal!
-Just find another machine to download it from and you’re back on the road!
+Just find another machine to download it from, and you’re back on the road!